-Gauri has worked on a full range of competition law matters, including cartel enforcement, abuse of dominance, merger control and competition compliance.
-Gauri has represented Indian and multinational clients across sectors, such as airlines, cement, natural resources and manufacturing, before the Competition Commission of India (CCI).
+Gauri specialises in Competition Law and has worked on a full range of competition law matters, including cartel enforcement, abuse of dominance, merger control and competition compliance.
+She has represented Indian and multinational clients across sectors, such as airlines, cement, natural resources and manufacturing, before the Competition Commission of India (CCI).
 She has also represented various private equity companies, asset management companies and financial institutions to seek merger control clearance from the CCI.
 She has also worked closely with the CCI on drafting the merger regulations and streamlining its procedures, as part of the “Law Firm Working Group”, constituted by the Ministry of Corporate Affairs.

-Gauri’s experience in relation to cartels includes advising and representing Singapore Airlines in an alleged cartel, filing leniency applications to seek the benefit of lesser penalty for its clients, etc. In the area of abuse of dominance, she has acted for Microsoft Corporation (India), Adani Gas Limited and Gujarat Gas Company Limited, to name a few.
+Gauri’s experience in relation to cartels, includes advising and representing Singapore Airlines in an alleged cartel, filing leniency applications to seek the benefit of lesser, Mitsui O.S.K.
+Ltd., Nissan Motor Car Carrier Co.
+Ltd., to name a few.
+In the area of abuse of dominance, she has acted for Microsoft Corporation (India), Adani Gas Limited and Gujarat Gas Company Limited.